leitzke-andre/Probearbeit/README.md

 ## Business
 - A WorkUnit contains only start and end date/time, and no description is given.
 - A WorkUnit pertains to only a single Project, a Project is expected to have multiple WorkUnits
+- The evaluation chart will bring the full data history, aggregated by day or month as requested by the user.
+In a real production environment, there would likely be a cut-off or initial filter to ensure usability would not be sacrificed due to data volume.